christophernhill/ga_linkedrepos_docb/README.md

 Github actions linked repos doc set b repo

-On PR runs tests in docs using code from code repo main
+On PR runs tests in docs using code from code repo main or particular commit